Dean Watkins Psychotherapist

 My own experiences have shaped how I work.
 I know what it’s like to be held back by worry, to downplay your strengths, or to feel you have to keep proving yourself.
 These insights help me to meet clients with understanding, not judgement - and to work with you in a way that feels respectful, collaborative, and deeply human.

-• Clarity: understanding what’s really going on, not just what’s on the surface.
+Understanding what's really going on, not just the surface.

-• Sustainability: building changes that can last because they’re rooted in what matters to you.
+Building changes rooted in what matters to you.

 How I Work